Edinburg, Pennsylvania

 Edinburg is an unincorporated community in Lawrence County, Pennsylvania, United States.
 The community is located along Pennsylvania Route 551 near U.S. Route 224 on the south bank of the Mahoning River, 4.7 mi west of New Castle.
 Edinburg has a post office with ZIP code 16116.

+Demographics

+The United States Census Bureau defined Edinburg as a census designated place in 2023.